JMARRUJO91/command8reason/README.md

 # Preparing the Command 8
 This mapping works almost out of the box with a default configured Command 8 running in Stand-alone mode.
 There are however a few buttons I've changed from their default mapping, simply because they weren't assigned a midi CC value out of the box.

-In general, the Command 8 is set up by default so each channelels fader, knob and buttons are sending the same CC-value over the whole controller, but on it's own respective midi channel.
+In general, the Command 8 is set up by default so each channels fader, knob and buttons are sending the same CC-value over the whole controller, but on it's own respective midi channel.
 For example the Faders are all sending a CC value of 7 on midi channel 1-8.
 I've honed this same setup when adding CC-values to unassigned buttons as much as possible.
 The exception is the top row of buttons that are used for global purposes.

 |Function|Midi CC|Midi channel|
 |---|---|---